caveman99/radiobeere/README.md

 The frontend design is more or less responsive and thus can be used on small and big screens equally.
 You can store your own list of radio stations, only limited to streams, that streamripper can deal with.
+Recordings are supported in MP3 and AAC formats (.mp3, .m4a, .aac).
 Once recorded, you can listen to your recordings in different ways:

 1) The RadioBeere creates a podcast feed for each radio station, you store on your RadioBeere.
 So you can take your recordings with you and listen to them offline.

 2) The recordings are distributed within your LAN/Wifi network via a DLNA server (ReadyMedia/minidlna).

-3) The RadioBeere has a very simple web player, basically a browsable list of direct links to your mp3 files.
+3) The RadioBeere has a very simple web player, basically a browsable list of direct links to your audio files.

 4) The RadioBeere has Samba on board, so you can access your recordings just like any content on a network share within your (W)LAN.
 This is a nice feature for users of streaming clients like the SONOS players.

+5) Optional automatic deletion of old recordings after a configurable retention period (1-24 months) to manage storage space efficiently.

 LEGAL AND SECURITY CONSIDERATIONS